-I propose the following 3 projects, but there is some flexibility in these, depending on your particular interests.
+I propose the following 3 projects, but there is a lot of flexibility in these, depending on your particular interests.
 Note that although I have some elementary Chinese language skills, you will need to have good English language skills to carry out these projects.